 Water Walk - Investigate how water moves from mountain top to river in our mini 4-H Camp Shankitunk watershed.
 Discover connections between land, water, trees and our very own swimming pool!
 If you like hiking, playing games, building models and exploring off the beaten forest paths, then this class is for you.
 We’ll also discuss how our water connects camp to New York City and beyond.

 Wildcard - A special class offered only one week during the summer.
 Guest instructors along with camp staff will lead some exciting opportunities.
-Summer 2020 options are coming soon.
+Summer 2020 options are coming after the holidays.

 Woodworking - We have the tools to make it happen in our science center workshop.
 Campers will use basic hand tools and some power tools to make and take home a woodworking project.
 We will spend a day learning about workshop safety and how to use the various tools in the workshop with proper safety procedures.
 In the past we have made tool boxes, birdhouses, a bookshelf, and more.
 There is an additional charge of $10.00 for this class.